-- reviewing this policy annually to ensure it remains in line with most recent advice and guidance - issuing all members of staff, students and volunteers with this Child Protection & Safeguarding Policy upon their arrival to ensure that all staff, students and volunteers are aware of their responsibilities and of how to take action - ensuring all partners / visitors to school, including supply staff, are aware of the school's procedure for reporting child protection and safeguarding concerns by issuing them with guidelines and the name and photograph of the Child Protection Co-ordinator and Deputised Senior Manager - ensuring that all members of staff, students and volunteers know where to access the Child Protection, Corporate Policy and Procedure, Aberdeen City Council (2017), National Guidance for Child Protection in Scotland (2021) and GIRFEC Operational Guidance, Aberdeen City Council (2019). - ensuring that all members of staff make effective use of the GIRFEC National Practice Model as an effective means to identify vulnerabilities and risk factors at the earliest possible time - ensuring that all new staff, volunteers and students complete the mandatory corporate ACC Learn modules 'Essential Child Protection, For All Staff Members' and 'Introduction to GIRFEC' within 1 week of their appointment.
+Protection & Safeguarding Guidance (2025), Corporate Child Protection Policy (Updated 2021) National Guidance for Child Protection in Scotland (2021, Updated 2023) and Getting It Right for Every Child in Aberdeen City Operational Guidance (2023).

+- ensuring that all members of staff make effective use of the GIRFEC National Practice Model as an effective means to identify vulnerabilities and risk factors at the earliest possible time - ensuring that all new staff, volunteers and students complete the mandatory corporate ACC Learn modules 'Essential Child Protection, For All Staff Members' and 'Introduction to GIRFEC' within 1 week of their appointment.
 Full education specific service training should be undertaken within 12 weeks of appointment and thereafter refreshed on a yearly basis - monitoring the impact of these procedures to inform working practices - ensuring that data is routinely reviewed to help shape impactful practices to reduce the risk of harm at school level - conveying how we keep our children safe through school/service handbooks - raising awareness of the holistic safeguarding agenda and how it complements already well established arrangements for keeping children safe.